Topics on this page:

 Sale of Existing Mobile Homes

-A resident must give a park owner a 30-day prior written notice of his or her intent to sell the mobile home, regardless of whether the home will remain on the site or be moved.
-A park owner may not prevent a resident from selling his or her mobile home and may not require a resident to remove it from the park because of the sale.
-A park owner may, by park rule, reserve the right to approve a buyer and the standards of the mobile home, but s/he may not unreasonably withhold approval.
-A park owner may also collect a commission from the sale, but only if he acted as agent for the buyer or seller under a separate written agreement.
+A resident must give the park owner a 30-day written notice of their intent to sell the mobile home, whether the home will remain on the site or be moved.
+A park owner may not prevent a resident from selling their mobile home and may not require a resident to remove it from the park because of the sale.
+A park owner may, through a park rule, reserve the right to approve a buyer and the standards of the mobile home, but they may not unreasonably withhold approval.
+A park owner may also collect a commission from the sale, but only if they acted as agent for the buyer or seller under a separate written agreement.

 Read the Law: Md.
 Code, Real Property §§ 8A-601 , 8A-602 , 8A-604 , 8A-603